Vedolizumab: Research

 In October 2016, scientists from Emory University and National Institute of Allergy and Infectious Diseases (NIAID) published a paper which claimed that they applied daily ART (antiretroviral therapy) of 90 days followed by simianized (rhesus macaques) anti α4β7 antibody on SIV+ rhesus macaques for 23 weeks.
 Twenty three months after stopping both ART and anti-α4β7 antibody treatment, the in vivo SIV level still remained undetectable.
 Therefore, treating HIV+ people with ART and anti-α4β7 simultaneously may be a new therapy that could potentially lead to an HIV infection cure.
-In mice vedolizumab was not able to prevent or control HIV-infections.
+In mice, vedolizumab was not able to prevent or control HIV-infections.
 Phase 1 clinical trial of that therapy has been initialized by NIAID since May 2016.
 For each of the participants, they will get vedolizumab infusions every four weeks for 30 weeks.
 Before the 23rd week of vedolizumab infusions, cART (combination ART) is kept.
 During the 30 weeks, blood draws are repeated for baseline tests.
 After the 22-week-cART is stopped, both viral load and CD4 count will be monitored biweekly.
-If HIV viral load goes high or their CD4 cell counts decrease by too much during when vedolizumab is used alone, cART will be brought back on the participants.
+If HIV viral load goes high or their CD4 cell counts decrease by too much when vedolizumab is used alone, cART will be brought back on the participants.
 The published results from this clinical trial suggest "that blockade of α4β7 may not be an effective strategy for inducing virological remission in HIV-infected individuals after ART interruption" because only one patient showed prolonged virus suppression.